Sri Lanka Girl Guides Association: Sri Lanka Girl Guide flag

-To give a local face to the Association, in the decade of 1960s, three new Badges for the three ranks of the three branches were introduced.
-With the Sri Lankan Girl Guide Association's logo (an elephant in the centre of the 'Thripatha') in the center with dark blue background, the flag was designed.
+To give a local face to the Association, in the 1960s, three new Badges for the three ranks of the three branches were introduced.
+With the Sri Lankan Girl Guide Association's logo (an elephant in the centre of the "Thripatha") in the center with dark blue background, the flag was designed.
 It is designed that when hoisted, the elephant is facing the flag pole.
 It was introduced in 1968.

+Girl Guide motto

+The motto of Girl Guides is "Be Prepared".